temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 ---
-id: how-to-use-claimmapper
+id: what-is-a-claimmapper-plugin
-title: How to Use ClaimMapper
+title: What is a ClaimMapper Plugin?
-sidebar_label: How to Use ClaimMapper
+sidebar_label: What is a ClaimMapper Plugin?
 ---

 `ClaimMapper` is a plugin that extracts claims from JSON Web Tokens (JWT).
 This process is achieved with the method `GetClaims`, which translates `AuthInfo` structs from the caller into `Claims` about the caller's roles within Temporal.